jordanbreen280/Laravel-Docker/readme.md

 - You now need to set up the app key.
 Run `docker-compose exec app bash` if you haven't done so and in the new prompt run `php artisan key:generate`.
 Use `exit` to go back to your machine's prompt.

+- To shutdown the environment use `docker-compose down -v`.
+This will shutdown the container and disconnect any volumes (shared folders).
+You may use `docker-compose up -d` to bring it up again.
+If you have made modifications to the Dockerfile in `.docker/Dockerfile` you may need to rebuild the image for these changes to take effect.  run `docker-compose up -d --build` instead.

 ### Using the environment

 - Point your browser to your configured IP address (localhost if you are using Docker Desktop, or the IP address you jotted down before for the docker virtual machine if you are running Docker Toolbox) using the port in `docker-compose.yml` and you should see the Laravel welcome screen, for example:
 `localhost:8080`.
-Your database should be reachable at the same IP in port 13306 from any database manager you wish to use.
+Your database should be reachable at the same IP in port `13306` from any database manager you wish to use.

 - **_IMPORTANT_**: Delete the `.git` folder in this repository to unlink this instance from GitLab BEFORE you try to put your project under version control.
 You can then follow the instructions in Gitlab to add an existing project under version control when you create a new project.